Redactix

 Modern WYSIWYG editor for content creators.
 Notion-like experience.

-Clean HTML output.
+Slash commands, floating toolbar, clean HTML output.
 Zero dependencies.
-Vanilla JS.

 Compatible with everything that can work with a plain <textarea>.